Alkran93/Project-Mapreduce/README.md

 #### C4 Model
 - Distributed batch processing architecture with HDFS and MapReduce.
 -API layer provides data access and filtering.

+### 8. Running Unit Tests for the API
+To ensure your API works correctly, run the automated unit tests:

+#### Prerequisites
+- Python 3 installed
+- pytest installed (pip install pytest)
+- Your Flask app (app.py) and test file (test_api.py) are in the same folder

+#### Running the tests
+Open your terminal or PowerShell in the API folder, then run:

+     pytest test_api.py
+You should see output indicating how many tests passed or failed.

 Authors
 Sofia Zapata Zuluaga